Festival of Santa Esterica: Observance

-The popularity of the Festival of Santa Esterica had begun to decrease between the years 1964 to 1974 following the statements of James Peter Davis, the Archbishop of Santa Fe who studied the festival and had begun preaching to Hispanics who celebrated it that they were actually practicing a Jewish holiday based on Purim and that there was no such saint called Esterica.
+The popularity of the Festival of Santa Esterica had begun to decrease between the years 1964 and 1974, following the statements of James Peter Davis, the Archbishop of Santa Fe who studied the festival and had begun preaching to Hispanics who celebrated it that they were actually practicing a Jewish holiday based on Purim and that there was no such saint called Esterica.
 As a result, it is less common to find iconographic Esterica art pieces at Southwestern United States houses today than until the 20th century.

 According to The Book of Esther in Modern Research by Leonard Greenspoon and Sidnie White Crawford, in the iconographic Esterica pieces that were common in the Americas the saint was depicted wearing a Crown on her head and holding a hanging rope.
 They interpret the motifs as signs of Judaism being grasped as something royal that comes with the risk of getting caught by the Christians and end the conversos' lives (The rope most probably represents the hanging of Haman, the king’s advisor that proposed the killing of Jewish people.
-The Jewish holiday of Purim celebrates the “switching of roles” - which is why you might see children in costumes on this holiday- one of the reasons being the hanging Haman planned for Mordechai, Queen Ester’s uncle, was ultimately his own execution)hanging.
+The Jewish holiday of Purim celebrates the “switching of roles” - which is why you might see children in costumes on this holiday - one of the reasons being the hanging Haman planned for Mordechai, Queen Ester’s uncle, was ultimately his own execution) hanging.

 In New Mexico, the art that decorated the conversos' houses with Santa Esterica were portrayed with red curtains that frame the icona.